 - Bugs – mealybugs are the most common bugs in damaging lipstick plants.
 These are whitish masses on the lower sides of leaves or on roots.
 It also causes stunted growth.

 Control – use insecticides to control bugs.

-- Mites – are so small and damage plant in unnoticed way until it is severely damaged.
+- Mites – are so small and damage plant in an unnoticed way until it is severely damaged.
 Leaves are prominent affected sites of mites causing brittle and twisted leaves.

 Control – you need to observe your watering schedule.
 If soil is too dry, water it and if it is too wet, stop watering until soggy water dries.

 Can Cats Eat Lipstick Plant – Is Lipstick Plant Poisonous to Cats?

 Definitely no, the lipstick plant is not poisonous to cats, dogs, or other pets.
 You can easily place it indoors without being worried about your pets.

 It will simply decorate your room or office or any other place you hang it.
 You can also keep it at your side table.

 If your lipstick plant is not blossoming it might be the result of improper light or nutrients.
 Move your plant to the brighter area (you can place it outdoor for some time) and observe flowering.

 Too much direct sunlight can also cause disturbance in blooms.
 If it is facing a direct light, shift your plant to indoors or shady places.